 The workshops feature a guided tour of the galleries and a discovery journey of artworks followed by creative hands-on activities, unique to each visit and led by artists and educators.

 Sessions are free-to-attend with advance registration required.
 Register by emailing [email protected].
-Limited spaces available.
+Limited spaces are available.

 Key workshop takeaways focus on looking at art but also on making and reflecting.